Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

 \subsection{Global Information Module}

 Global context is vital for locating the regions in RGBT SOD task.
 Region based context is helpful for maintaining the completeness of salient region and suppressing background noise.
 Therefore we should extract the global features with multiple receptive fields for performance boosting.
 Inspired by the pyramid pooling module (PPM)~\cite{zhao2017pyramid} which is widely used in capturing multiple region contexts, we simply change PPM and then embed it into our network.
 The details can be seen in the bottom right of Fig.~\ref{1}.
 We collect the top encoded features of two modalities ($R_5$ and $T_5$) and then concatenate them in a channel-wise way.
 A channel attention mechanism is used for selective recombination of the two features.
-For simplification, we implement the channel attention by CBAM~\cite{woo2018cbam} and replace the multiple perceptrons in CBAM by $1*1$ convolution layer together with batch normalization~\cite{ioffe2015batch} and Relu~\cite{nair2010rectified} activation function followed.
-The channel attention is marked as $CA(*)$.
-The combination of convolution layer, batch normalization and Relu is marked as $Conv(*)$ for convenience.
+For simplification, we use the channel attention in CBAM~\cite{woo2018cbam}.
+And we replace the multiple perceptrons in CBAM by $1*1$ convolution layer.

+Where $f_1(*)$,$AvgPooling_1(*)$ and $MaxPooling_1(*)$ are respectively represent $1*1$ convolution layer, global average pooling and global max pooling. $X$ is the input feature and $Y$ is the output feature.
+The $\sigma(*)$ is sigmoid function that maps the value to the range of 0 to 1.
+For simplification, this channel attention operation is marked as $CA(*)$ in subsequent formulas.

+The combination of convolution layer, batch normalization~\cite{ioffe2015batch} and Relu~\cite{nair2010rectified} is marked as $Conv(*)$.
 We adopt a convolutional block to decrease the channel number to 256, and the output is marked as $F$:

 where $[*]$ is the channel-wise concatenation.
 Then four operations of adaptive global max pooling with different sizes are used to obtain four feature maps with different receptive fields.
 We use four convolutional blocks to reconstruct four feature maps respectively.
 After that, we up-sample all the four feature maps to the size of $F$ and then concatenate them with $F$.
 Finally, we apply a convolutional layer to the concatenated features and generate the reconstructed features $G$ which contain the information from the global receptive field.